 - Partnering with alumni to foster referrals for future students to SAU.

-The SAU Alumni Board of Directors, currently made up of 19 alumni volunteers, has three-year term limits and typically brings on three to six new members each year.
+The SAU Alumni Board of Directors, currently made up of 13 alumni volunteers, has three-year terms with a two term limit and typically brings on three to six new members each year.
 Alumni board members volunteer their time, talent, expertise and resources to further the impact on students, alumni and Spring Arbor University itself – and work towards equipping all alumni to do the same.
 If interested in serving as an alumni board member or if you have any suggestions for the board, please contact the alumni office.

 Adam Davidson ’02, ’08

-“I serve as the lead pastor at Portage Free Methodist Church.
-I am also teaching as an adjunct faculty member at Cornerstone University.
-My wife, Emily (Jones’01) Davidson, and I reside in Portage, Michigan, with our daughter, Alexis; and sons, Malachi and Zachary.
-I love serving on the alumni board, because I saw as a student, and I see now: God shapes and molds people through SAU!
+“I serve as the Lead Pastor at Renovation Church, a Free Methodist Church with campuses in Portage and Kalamazoo, MI.
+I also teach and develop courses as an adjunct faculty member at Cornerstone University.
+Home life includes daughter Alexis; and sons, Malachi and Zachary.
+I love serving on the alumni board, because I saw as a student, and I see now, that God shapes and molds people through SAU!
 We have a unique institution and mission that deserves ongoing support from our alums so that future generations can experience the same.
 I love SAU and have come to appreciate it more each year.
 My favorite memories from my SAU experience are very difficult to narrow down.
 The process of becoming a lifelong learner, the academic and spiritual impact from professors and so many continuing friendships – I didn’t realize at the time how important my years on campus truly were!
 Regrets?
-If anything, I probably should’ve worked a lot harder in my class taught by Chuck White ’71, but I think that’s a common feeling shared by many.
+If anything, I probably should’ve worked a lot harder in my class taught by Chuck White ’71, but I think that’s a common feeling shared by many.”

 Joe Crupper ’99